9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

-Another approach to data generation is to generate values for one of the basic Haskell types and then translate those values into the type you\'re actually interested in.
+Another approach to data generation is to generate values for one of the basic Haskell types and then translate those values into the type you're actually interested in.
 We could have written the `Ternary` instance by generating integer values from 0 to 2 instead, using `choose`, and then mapping them onto the ternary values: